Shafarevich-Tate groups of abelian varieties: Introduction

 Roughly speaking, the idea is this.
 To calculate the $\Sha (\mathscr{A}_K)$, we recast (\ref{eq1.1}) in terms of the K-theory of algebra $\mathcal{A}_{\Theta (k)}=F(\mathscr{A}_K)$.
 Recall that an isomorphism class of $\mathcal{A}_{\Theta (k)}$ is defined by the triple $\left(K_0(\mathcal{A}_{\Theta (k)}), K_0^+(\mathcal{A}_{\Theta (k)}), \Sigma(\mathcal{A}_{\Theta (k)}\right)$ consisting of the $K_0$-group, the positive cone $K_0^+$ and the scale $\Sigma$ of the algebra $\mathcal{A}_{\Theta (k)}$ [Blackadar 1986] \cite[Section 6]{B}, see also Section 2.3.
 It is proved, that $\Sigma(\mathcal{A}_{\Theta (k)})$ is a torsion group, such that $WC(\mathscr{A}_K)\cong\Sigma(\mathcal{A}_{\Theta (k)})$ (lemma \ref{lm3.1}).
 The RHS of (\ref{eq1.1}) corresponds to the crossed product $C^*$-algebra $\mathcal{A}_{\Theta (k)}\rtimes_{L_v}\mathbf{Z}$, where the notation is explained in Section 2.4.2.
 It is proved, that $\prod_v WC(\mathscr{A}_{K_v})\cong \prod_v K_0\left(\mathcal{A}_{\Theta (k)}\rtimes_{L_v}\mathbf{Z}\right)$ (corollary \ref{cor3.2}).
 Thus (\ref{eq1.1}) can be written in the form:

 Both sides of (\ref{eq1.3}) are functions of a single positive matrix $B\in GL(2n, \mathbf{Z})$, see definition \ref{dfn2.1}.
 However, the LHS of (\ref{eq1.3}) depends on the similarity class of $B$, while the RHS of (\ref{eq1.3}) depends on the characteristic polynomial of $B$.
 This observation is critical, since it puts the elements of $\Sha (\mathscr{A}_K)$ into a one-to-one correspondence with the similarity classes of matrices having the same characteristic polynomial.
 The latter is an old problem of linear algebra and it is known, that the number of such classes is finite.
 They correspond to the ideal classes $Cl~(\Lambda)$ of an order $\Lambda$ in the field $k=\mathbf{Q}(\lambda_B)$, where $\lambda_B$ is the Perron-Frobenius eigenvalue of matrix $B$ [Latimer \& MacDuffee 1933] \cite{LatMac1}.
 Let $Cl~(\Lambda)\cong \left(\mathbf{Z}/2^k\mathbf{Z} \right) \oplus Cl_{~\mathbf{odd}}(\Lambda)$ for $k\ge 0$.
-Using the Atiyah pairing between the K-theory and the K-homology, one gets the following result. \begin{theorem} \end{theorem}
+Using the Atiyah pairing between the K-theory and the K-homology, one gets the following result. \begin{theorem} The Shafarevich-Tate group of an abelian variety $\mathscr{A}_K$ is a finite group given by the formulas: